Start Annotation

 • rare events that matter most (alarms, hazards)

-Here’s a service workflow IoT teams can actually deploy:
+Let us now look at the service workflows that IoT teams can actually deploy:

 You don’t want 300 labels on day one.
 You want labels that map to actions.